Santa Claus Is Comin' to Town (1970 TV Movie)

 Kris Kringle: Well, I guess they're all pretty nice.

-Burgermeister Meisterburger: Good-bye, good luck, and good riddance.
+Burgermeister Meisterburger: Bah!
+What good are your promises?
+Good-bye, good luck, and good riddance.